Open-UAS/Open-UAS.github.io/docs/Manufacturing/3D_Printermaintance.md

 ## Caibration

 Every so often there is the possiblity of the cailbration being a bit off on the printer espically if the printer is being fequently in a short time span.
 There are a few different ways to go about this depending on the needs of the printer.
-If it is just a small issue the printer has it own cailbration setting under the menu tab in advance settings.
+If it is just a small issue the printer has it own cailbration setting under the menu tab in advance settings